 Today, the second largest city of the country after Bangui has declared arms free and void of armed groups, by the UN mission.

-‘‘Bambari has become militants free and we are happy.
+The presence of MINUSCA until the restoration of state sovereignty has created a climate of confidence among the population. ‘‘Bambari has become militants free and we are happy.
 And if we can freely move around then that is good news.
 At first it was not good at all but right now we have hope, ‘’ a Bambari inhabitant said.

 Others however say the situation still remains tense and insecure.